rust-lang/blog.rust-lang.org/content/inside-rust/stage0-std-redesign.md

 Notably, this means:

 - `./x {build,test,check} library --stage 0` becomes no-op, as stage 0 std is no longer the built in-tree std, and the minimum supported stage to build std is now `1`.
-    - Consequently, default (test, check, bench) stage values in the library profile are no longer `0`.
+    - Consequently, default (test, check, bench) stage values in the library profile are no longer `0`, but instead defaults to `1`.
 - `cfg(bootstrap)` is no longer needed for library development.
 In (very) rare cases, `cfg(bootstrap)` may be needed in the compiler for dogfooding unstable library features.

 ## Motivation